dotnet/csharpstandard/standard/basic-concepts.md

 -   The type and parameter types of an indexer shall be at least as accessible as the indexer itself.
 -   The return type and parameter types of an operator shall be at least as accessible as the operator itself.
 -   The parameter types of an instance constructor shall be at least as accessible as the instance constructor itself.
+-   An interface or class type constraint on a type parameter shall be at least as accessible as the member which declares the constraint.

 > *Example*: In the following code
 > ```csharp